Creamy, fresh, tangy, and sweet, this Mango Sorbet Recipe is made with honey mangoes and a splash of fresh lemon.

 As a chocolate girl through and through, I never thought there could be a dessert that could compete with, well, anything with chocolate, but I was wrong.
-This Mango Sorbet is everything.
+This Mango Sorbet recipe is everything.

 And while there are a few steps and a bit of waiting until you’re in mango heaven, the overall process is fairly simple and straightforward.